ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/packages/index.md

 title: "AG Grid Packages"
 ---

-AG Grid `packages` are the easiest way to get started with AG Grid, but the trade-off will be a larger overall bundle size may be larger than required if you don't need all features within a given package.
+AG Grid `packages` are the easiest way to get started with AG Grid, but the trade-off will be a larger overall bundle size if you don't need all of the features within a given package.

 ## Introduction